 4.2 You will also be able to prepare cashflow forecasts, showing what cash you expect to come in, and when (if at all) you expect to run into problems.

-- Such forecasts will enable you to take remedial steps.
+- Such forecasts will enable you to take steps to avoid problems.

-4.3 Use of accounting software makes it easier to change your projections and to make 'what if' calculations.
+4.3 Accounting software makes it easier to make ‘what if’ calculations.

-- For example, you will be able to identify the effect on both your profits and your cash position if your sales assumptions turn out to be over-optimistic.
+- For example, you will be able to identify the effect if your sales assumptions turn out to be over-optimistic.

-4.4 Making use of forecasts and detecting patterns is much easier if you can represent the information graphically.
+4.4 It’s much easier to understand forcasts, projections and reports if you can represent the information graphically.

-- Check the software either produces graphs or allows you to export the information into a spreadsheet.
+- Make sure the software either produces graphs or allows you to export the information into a spreadsheet.

 4.5 As you use your accounting software, the library of data it contains will become a valuable resource.
 Make sure you can draw on it to improve projections.